cosee/null4j/README.md

 Returns the first not null parameter.
 The last parameter must not be null.

-This is similar to SQL's coalesce or Javascript's ||.
+This is similar to SQL's coalesce or Javascript's || except that having null as the last parameter is not allowed.

-The name of the function stems from Java8 Map's getOrDefault method:

 ```java
 // Java 7: